 In addition, you might simply choose that a behavior is no longer worth it to you at all- even if it’s not causing you any major problems.
 For example, while I do indulge with pizza and desserts every now and then, I decided years ago to stop drinking soda completely.
 It just wasn’t worth it to me anymore, and it felt easier and worthwhile to eliminate it entirely from my life.

 If you want to follow a healthy or productive habit every day or 100% of the time, don’t let anyone stop you.
-However, if you don’t have a serious problem controlling a behavior, it is fine to schedule or take an occasional Habit Break every now and then.
-In fact, it might actually help you stay on track more often than trying to be “perfect” 100% of the time.
+However, it is fine to schedule or take an occasional Habit Break every now and then- as long as you don’t have a serious problem controlling a behavior.
+In fact, an occasional break might actually help you stay on track more often than trying to be “perfect” 100% of the time.